 I don’t know how to read her novels because I find it hard reading anything more than a short story but before I read her work, I thought her stories would concern only village tales like that of a girl growing up and learning to make palm oil from palm kennel but I have been disappointed- she is good at story telling; her description of simple issues makes the art of writing beautiful.
 I can’t imagine her being a sales person- she leaves me wanting more- I can’t wait for more short stories from her.

 I really do respect her, despite my first thought of the her always appearing in native attires, with un-permed her, scarf tied covering her ears like the northern women and her natural colored lip that still shines.
-I hope I write better than her and I think it won’t be bad for most African ladies to go on their natural hair (am on mine and foreigners love it).
+I hope I write as good as her and I think it won’t be bad for most African ladies to go back to their natural hair.

-Who am I to share my opinions anyway, am just a lady who adapted her her short story “American Embassy” into a radio play, I have never had an encounter with her but I do admire her; not just because she’s Nigerian but because she is beautiful and she writes stories worth reading and do I have to say it, I admire her.
+Who am I to share my opinions anyway, am just a lady who adapted her her short story “American Embassy” into a radio play, I have never had an encounter with her but I do admire her; not just because she’s Nigerian; you know the general stories of Nigerians- People, Nigerians and Nigeria has a lot to do to redefine who we are to the world but anyway she is beautiful and she writes stories worth reading and do I have to say it, I admire her.